 The federal government has a number of disability benefit programs — generally grouped under Social Security disability (SSD) insurance and Supplemental Security Income (SSI) — for certain people who are unable to work full-time due to their disabilities.

-At The Law Offices of Kenneth Hiller, PLLC, our attorneys help clients in Buffalo New York apply for disability benefits.
+At The Law Offices of Kenneth Hiller, PLLC, our attorneys help clients apply for disability benefits.